JojoFlex1/Dust-aggregator/README.md

 ## 🚀 How It Works

+this is a one page application (SPA) to make it best for user experience

 ### **Step 1: Connect Wallets**
 this is a on page for easy user experience
 Users begin by connecting their blockchain wallets. **Supported wallets include:**